-You are strongly encouraged to use the Version 3.x format since, at some point, Version 2.x will be considered obsolete and no longer accepted by the NMD.
-Version 3.x is also a more robust format that captures data for ultrasound, MRI, and combination exams in addition to mammography.
+You are strongly encouraged to use the Version 3.x format which is a more robust format that captures data for ultrasound, MRI, and combination exams in addition to mammography.

-Refer to the NMD 3.x Supplemental Information document below for descriptions of relationships among the data elements and of how certain clinical scenarios should be represented in the file.
+Also, please review the NMD 3.x Supplemental Information document for descriptions of relationships among the data elements and of how certain clinical scenarios should be represented in the file.

 Certain types of mammography exams are excluded from the NMD: